-Quick, easy-to-grab, ready in a dozen different flavored jars at the store- or chopping, blending, mixing, grinding work that leaves a mess on your counter?
+Quick, easy-to-grab, ready in a dozen different flavored jars at the store...
+Or chopping, blending, mixing, grinding work that leaves a mess on your counter?
 That’s right, the choice is yours, and for many moms the choice is between the easy way or the hard way.
 But what if the question is not which way is the easiest, but rather, which choice is the best?
-Whether it’s for adults or babies, in regards to store-bought vs. from-scratch, there is little question as to whether fresh, homemade food tastes better than processed, convenient food.
+Whether it’s for adults or babies, there is little question as to whether fresh, homemade food tastes better than processed, convenient food.
 But many moms may question whether the nutritional difference is worth the time it takes to make homemade baby food.
 While some baby food companies may claim otherwise, the truth of the matter is, once your baby starts eating solid food, there’s nothing better for their little bellies than fresh, homemade baby food.

 Anything that is boiled down, preserved and processed, has, by default, lost vital nutrients along the way.
-Nutrients your growing baby desperately needs.
+These are nutrients your growing baby desperately needs.
 Their small, developing stomachs and digestive systems can only handle tiny quantities of food at a time.
 Which means, like it or not, every bite counts.

-When you make your own baby food, you not only know exactly what goes into your child’s mouth, but you can offer them a much larger variety (you’re not going to easily find pureed avocados in the baby food aisle at the store), and for a much more economic value.
-In addition, it helps set the stage for your child to acquire the taste for healthy, fresh foods, as opposed to pre-made processed options for life- starting them on the right foot on the journey to valuable life-long nutrition.
+When you make your own baby food, you not only know exactly what goes into your child’s mouth, but you can offer them a much larger variety, since you’re not going to easily find pureed avocados in the baby food aisle at the store.
+You'll also get much more economic value.
+In addition, it helps set the stage for your child to acquire the taste for healthy, fresh foods, as opposed to pre-made processed options for life, which can start them on the right foot toward valuable life-long nutrition.

 Making homemade baby food is a lot easier than you may think.
 And taking the time to give your baby the best you can is highly satisfying!
 Along with simply pureeing the foods your family is already eating with a food processor for baby, try a few of these tasty recipes: